TheServer201/ssde/README.md

 Copyright (C) 2015-2016, Constantine Shablya.
 See Copyright Notice in LICENSE.md

-SSDE is a small, scalable disassembly stream engine, purposed to analyze machine code and retrieve information on instructions (their length, opcode, correctness, etc).
+SSDE is a small, scalable disassembly engine purposed for analysis of machine code and retrieving information on instructions (their length, opcode, correctness, etc)

-Check _doc/manual_en.txt_ or _doc/manual_ru.txt_ for information about SSDE and documentation in the language you speak.

 Check _example/_ to see how SSDE can be used.